Video Game: Minecraft Adventure Maps

 - Wintertide: The protagonist receives a letter from the children of the village of Wintertide, asking for help after mysterious strangers started controlling the minds of the village's adults.
 Upon arriving, they find the village abandoned.
 Mind Screw and Nightmare Fuel ensues.

 - Chronotide: The protagonist is summoned by the Chrono Keeper, who's city is under threat from a force known only as The Darkness.
-In order to protect the Chrono Crystal, he preserved the city outside the space-time continuum and ejected its 8 Power Cores to various points in space-time.
+In order to protect the Chrono Crystal, he preserved the city outside the space-time continuum and ejected the Crystal's 8 Power Cores to various points in space-time.
 The protagonist must now retrieve them from frozen snapshots of places and times in the city, gathering clues from the readable thoughts of the people frozen in those moments.
 Slightly less Mind Screw and a lot more Nightmare Fuel ensues.

 Curse Of The Pumpkin Prince duology: